Supports high-level research in the key areas of academic study by providing journals, periodicals, reports, books and more.

 One of the largest online collections of digital scores and recordings contributed from around the world.
 The site contains works in the public domain as well as some contemporary works released through Creative Commons.

 Links to digitized scores and manuscripts from major university and cultural institution libraries, including the Juilliard Manuscript Collection.

 The Mutopia Project offers sheet music editions of classical music for free download, as well as a growing number of modern editions, arrangements and new music.
 All of the music on Mutopia may be freely downloaded, printed, copied, distributed, modified, performed and recorded.

 From Brown University: Sheet music, mostly vocal music of American imprint and primarily from the nineteenth and early twentieth centuries.

-From Library and Archives Canada: Popular sheet music published in Canada before 1921.
+Search for database on the Library and Archives home page.
+Find popular sheet music published in Canada before 1921.